 \subsection{Object Counting}

-In Figure~\ref{fig:mae_count}, we report the mean absolute error (MAE) and its standard deviation for all tested IT-LVLMs in the edited (blue) and original (orange) MS-COCO image set.
-All IT-LVLMs show a noticeable error increase in the edited set.
-Again, this suggests that the the models focus on spurious or unrelated visual features to make such predictions, as a consequence, minor edits in an image generate large deviations on the responses.
+In Figure~\ref{fig:count}, we report the mean absolute error (MAE) and its standard deviation for all tested IT-LVLMs on both the edited (blue) and original (orange) in $\textup{\benchname}$.
+All IT-LVLMs exhibit a significant increase in error on the edited set.
+This indicates that the models' intrinsic error in the counting task is not correlated with the visual grounding, but rather a lack of visual grounding in their responses, leading to hallucinations.

-\paragraph{Answer Consistency.} To further investigate language biases, we also compute the accuracy metric for the yes/no questions which validate the answers given by the IT-LVLM in the initial prediction (\textit{i.e.} Are there N object?).
-We highlight that all methods still perform better in the original image set, especially the largest IT-LVLMs, like InstructBLIP over Vicuna 13B.
-However, the drop in performance remains significantly in the edited set.
-LlaVa \cite{liu2023visual} exhibits the higher consistency with over 80\% of the replies confirming the initial assessment (regardless if the count was accurate or not) for both the edited and original sets.
-Similarly the Llava IT-LVLM also has the smallest average error and the smallest standard deviation on the initial counting, clearly outperforming every other IT-LVLM in this particular task.
+\paragraph{Answer Consistency.} To further investigate language biases, we also compute the accuracy metric for the yes/no questions, which validate the answers given by the IT-LVLM in the initial prediction (\textit{i.e.} Are there N objects?).
+We highlight that all methods still perform better in the original image set, especially the largest IT-LVLMs, like InstructBLIP over Vicuna-13B.
+However, the drop in performance remains significant in the edited set.
+LLaVA \citep{liu2023visual} exhibits the highest consistency, with over 80\% of the replies confirming the initial assessment (regardless if the count was accurate or not) for both the edited and original sets.
+Similarly, the LLaVA IT-LVLM also has the smallest average error and the smallest standard deviation on the initial counting, clearly outperforming every other IT-LVLM in this particular task.